slfagrouche/KitchenTeacher/readme.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to KitchenTeacher, please read our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.
+If you'd like to contribute to KitchenTeacher, please feel free!

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](LICENSE) - Hugging Face.

 ## Acknowledgements